codeequity/codeEquity/docs/ceManual.md

 ##### Personal Access Token for GitHub (supplied by repo owner using CE Flutter)

 The REST API is useful up to a point for a GitHub app, but comes with some serious limitations.
-For example, you can not delete an issue by using the REST API, which is critical for automated testing.
+For example, you can not delete an issue by using the REST API, but that is critical for automated testing.
 For example, cards in a GitHub project point to issues, so it is very easy to find an issue given a card.
 However, there are no reverse pointers.. if you only have an issue ID, you would need to ask GitHub for all projects for the repo, then all columns per project, all cards per column, then search all those cards for the desired issue.
 This clearly does not scale.
+A final example, you can list all of the repositories that you own in the REST API, but you can not list all the repositories that you contribute to.
+CE Flutter needs both.

-GitHub's Octokit also provides a GraphQL API, which allows an app to traverse the object hierarchy internal to GitHub within the context of a single query to the system.
+GitHub's Octokit provides a GraphQL API, which allows an app to traverse the object hierarchy internal to GitHub within the context of a single query to the system.
 In the example above, finding a card from an issue is a single, simple GraphQL query, in contrast to the hundreds of queries the REST API might require.
 The GraphQL API is fast and scalable, but does require access